Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 3. To help in keeping context about things that happened or things that are happening, notes and labels for everything, even some things you don't think need them.

-  Notes can be aggregatable text fields similar to comments, about some ... thing, such as a post, a flag activity, a user account, a block action, etc. It should be easy to get notes for things related to a thing you're looking at.
+  Notes can be aggregatable text fields similar to comments, about some ... thing, such as a post, a flag activity, a user account, a block action, a blocklist entry, etc. It should be easy to get notes for things related to a thing you're looking at.

   Labels are something more than hashtags: Where a hashtag might be `#status/investigating`, a label could be `status: investigating`, which then allows one to more easily enumerate (and limit) the `status` types, and find things by those.
-By far and away this is the most common thing in my notes from these conversations.
+By far and away this is the most common thing in my notes from these conversations, as I think it could be used for a wide variety of cases in helping to keep context both across time and across the aggregate of what's happening now.

 4. Building Query/Reporting tools into server software can go a long way towards helping proactive moderation; but also building out resources to share and translate these queries across server software.
 These queries should help with spotting patterns: What are the common email domains that signed up recently?
 What instances are submitting the most reports?
 What _types_ of reports are coming in?